Harm van den Berg

 (2024)

 Sound installationInvisibility of Colour is a sound work meant to be seen as much as heard.
-Instead of paint or images, it is composed of people’s spoken descriptions of colors.
-For this installation, individuals were interviewed in public spaces and asked which colors they liked or disliked; their recorded voices form an evolving sound composition.
+Instead of paint or images, it is composed of spoken descriptions of color.
+For this installation, individuals were interviewed in public spaces and asked which colors they liked or disliked.
+Their recorded voices form an evolving sound composition.

-Played through twenty invisible loudspeakers concealed behind a large white canvas, the voices emerge in random sequences, moving unpredictably across the surface.
+Played through twenty invisible loudspeakers concealed behind a large white canvas, the voices emerge in random sequences and move unpredictably across the surface.

 Listen to an audio excerpt: